KING KONG 1976MOVIE REVIEW

-"When you see my movie, you gonna cry!"
+"When you see my ape die, you gonna cry!"

 KING KONG 1976 starts off with a ship.
 The big boss is a man named Fred Wilson (Charles Grodin: ROSEMARY'S BABY, SO I MARRIED AN AXE MURDERER) and he works for major oil conglomerate, Petrox.

-Meanwhile a homeless guy, seemingly drunk, stumbles out of a cab, drops a big wad of cash at the feet of a security guard, and once through the gate, sneaks aboard the Petrox ship.
+Meanwhile a homeless guy (Jeff Bridges: TRON, IRON MAN), seemingly drunk, stumbles out of a cab, drops a big wad of cash at the feet of a security guard, and once through the gate, sneaks aboard the Petrox ship.
 What's that about?

-This is mind bogglingly stupid if we are to believe that Petrox is evil.
+This is mind bogglingly stupid if we are to believe that Petrox is illegal, let alone evil.

 The crew bring her aboard and get all horny but keep their distance.

 But the mostly white crew won't stand for such a trade and fire their guns into the air, running back to shore.
-Nobody asked the lone black crewmember, Boan (Julius Harris: BLADE , DARKMAN, MANIAC COP III, SHRUNKEN HEADS), his opinion.
+Nobody asks the opinion of lone black crewmember, Boan (Julius Harris: BLADE , DARKMAN, MANIAC COP III, SHRUNKEN HEADS).

-And he almost gets her, but the tribesmen paddle an outrigger through the fog (rich in CO2 - how in the hell did they breathe?) and, as luck would have it, directly to the ship (360 degrees of direction they could have gone from the island, at night, but they can make a beeline for a ship hidden from sight!).
+And he almost gets her, but the tribesmen paddle an outrigger through the fog (so rich in CO2 it's a dense fog - how in the hell did they breathe?) and, as sheer luck would have it, they go directly to the ship (360 degrees of direction they could have gone from the island, at night, but they can make a beeline for a ship hidden from sight!).

 It's largely all Kong from here.
 Lange gets offered; KING KONG makes his appearance and accepts the offer; ship's crew fire their guns and scare the tribal people away while they go after Dwan; you know the drill.